telerik/fiddler-everywhere-docs/collaboration/sharing-data.md

 This article covers the sharing capabilities of Fiddler Everywhere as follows:

-- [Sharing session's snapshots](#sharing-sessions-snapshotss)&mdash;Options to save single or multiple captured HTTPS sessions as local/cloud snapshots in the save **Sessions** tree.
+- [Sharing session's snapshots](#sharing-sessions-snapshots)&mdash;Options to save single or multiple captured HTTPS sessions as local/cloud snapshots in the save **Sessions** tree.

-- Sharing API request collections&mdash;Options to share API requests collections as local/cloud collections in the **Requests** list.
+- [Sharing API request collections](#sharing-requests-collections)&mdash;Options to share API requests collections as local/cloud collections in the **Requests** list.

 - [Sharing rules](#sharing-rules)&mdash;Options to share single or multiple rules within the **Rules** tab.

+- [Adding Context for Collaborators](#adding-context-for-collaborators)&mdash;Options to add contextual information in the form of comments and notes.

+- [Receiving Shared Resources](#receiving-shared-resources)&mdash;Details on how the recipients can access the shared resources.

 ## Sharing Session's Snapshots